SESYNC-ci/online-data-lesson/docs/_slides/scrape.md

 ===

-We can use our data manipulation tools to search this unwieldy documentation for variables of interest
+We can use our data manipulation tools to search this unwieldy documentation for variables of interest.